toasterparty/metroid-prime-bingo/rules.md

 Use the specified number of spinners with boost ball.
 Spinners cannot be repeated.

-### Break X Covers/Walls/Rubble Using Y
+### Break X [Bendenzium|Cordite] Objects

-Find and break the specified number of destructible objects (X) using the specified item (Y).
-Destructible objects cannot be repeated.
+Find and break the specified number of destructible objects which require either Power Bombs or Super Missiles to destory.
+Re-destroyed objects do not count.
+For bendenzium, walls which do not have scan points but require Power Bombs (e.g. Plasma Processing Center) count towards the total.

 ### All Hall of the Elders Bomb Slots